surtarso/ASAPCabinetFE/README.md

 ```

 > [!NOTE]
-> You can **download already compiled builds** directly from the [Actions page](https://github.com/surtarso/ASAPCabinetFE/actions).
+> You can **download already compiled builds** directly from the [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page.
-> This is the quickest way to get started if you don't want to compile from source.
+> This is the quickest way to get started.
-> Select the latest successful run and scroll down to the **"Artifacts"** section.
 > Make sure you have runtime dependencies installed _(vlc ffmpeg xdotool imagemagick libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-ttf-2.0-0 libsdl2-mixer-2.0-0)_.

 ## Features